RajatJangra2653/dp-420-cosmos-db-dev/instructions/23-index-optimization.md

 1. Return to **Visual Studio Code**.
 Return to the open terminal.

 1. Build and run the project at least two more times using the **[dotnet run][docs.microsoft.com/dotnet/core/tools/dotnet-run]** command.
 Observe the new RU charge in the console output, which should be significantly less than the original charge.
 Since you are not indexing all the item properties, your writes' cost is significantly lower when updating the index.
-This however, can cost you greatly if your reads will need to query on properties that are not indexed.
+This, however, can cost you greatly if your reads will need to query on properties that are not indexed.

     ```
     dotnet run